 Delivery Point: Ruby – GTN interconnect at Malin, Oregon (Turquoise Flats)

-Rate: Fixed reservation rate of $ 0.75 per dth/d for the twenty-five year term, plus Ruby commodity and FERC fuel and variable charges as authorized (estimated at $0.01 and 1.5% respectively).
-The current recourse rate is $0.95 per dth/d.
+Rate: Fixed reservation rate of $ 0.75 per Dth/d for the twenty-five year term, plus Ruby commodity and FERC fuel and variable charges as authorized (estimated at $0.01 and 1.5% respectively).
+The current recourse rate is $0.95 per Dth/d.
 This proposal represents a 21% discount.

-GTN Capacity: Separate from the Cascade/Ruby capacity, Ruby has been working with GTN to contract for maximum rate firm transportation rate on GTN and compensating GTN for its capital expenditures in providing firm, northbound service.
+GTN Capacity: Separate from the Cascade/Ruby capacity, Ruby has been working with GTN to contract for maximum rate firm transportation and compensating GTN for its capital expenditures in providing firm, northbound service.
 Ruby would, in turn, post on GTN’s EBB a pre-arranged capacity release to Cascade with Malin northbound firm transportation capacity, subject to bid, consistent with FERC rules.

 SUPPLEMENTAL BACKGROUND AND ANALYSIS for RUBY ACQUISITION